bigfix/developer.bigfix.com/site/pages/relevance/guide/client/registry.md

 ## Shortcuts and Predefined commands

-If you want you can use the following shortcuts for registry keys:
+You can use the following shortcuts for registry keys:

 <table>
     <tr>